Learning Over Dirty Data with Minimal Repairs: Minimal Repair (MR)

-To determine if an incomplete example belongs to the minimal imputation set, one could materialize every repair of the feature matrix and check if the incomplete example is a support vector for any of them.
+Hence, to determine if an incomplete sample belongs to the minimal repair, one could materialize every repair of the feature matrix and check if the incomplete sample is a support vector for any of them.
 However, this process can be extremely inefficient due to the often large number of repairs.
-Assume that each missing value $x_{ij}$ is bounded by an interval based on its domain.
+Assume that each missing value $x_{ij}$ is bounded by an interval $[x_{ij}^{min}, x_{ij}^{max}]$ based on its domain. $\mathbf{X}^e$ is an {\it edge repair} to $\mathbf{X}$ if for every missing value $x_{ij}$, $x_{ij}^e = x_{ij}^{min}$ or $x_{ij}^{max}$. $\mathbf{X}^E$ denotes the set of all edge repairs for $\mathbf{X}$.
+Theorem \ref{theorem:SVMonlycheckedgerepairs} shows that we can use only the edge repair instead of all repairs to check if an incomplete sample belongs to the minimal repair.